-Included in this Institute are a variety of programs targeted at mathematically gifted public school students and teachers.
+Included in this office are a variety of programs targeted at mathematically gifted public school students and teachers.
 The Honors Summer Math Camp takes place on campus while other programs are offered both here and at public school sites throughout the state of Texas.
-MITY also publishes Math Reader and Math Explorer newsletters.
+Mathworks also publishes a newsletter for math students and teachers.